omeid/go-yarn/README.md

 }
 ```

-### _Moar_ Files to ship, Smack That, you say?
+#### _Moar_ Files to ship, Smack That, you say?
 Don't worry.
 I hate complicated stuff too and there is a reason Yarn is using a Virtual Filesystem, http.FileSystem namely, to allow embedding!
-You can simply use [go-resources](https://github.com/omeid/go-resources) to embed all your resources.
-Make sure you read the "Techniques for "live" resources for development" section for friction-free development.
+You can simply use [go-resources](https://github.com/omeid/go-resources) to embed all your sql and other codes files.
+Make sure you read the _Techniques for "live" resources for development_ section for friction-free development.